H3AR7B3A7/WindowsTerminalAndPowershell/DefaultPowershellCommands.md

 - **5**:

-  This option is the default.
+  This option is the default for an admin.
 It is used to prompt the administrator in Admin Approval Mode to select either "Permit" or "Deny" for an operation that requires elevation of privilege for any non-Windows binaries.
 If the Consent Admin selects Permit, the operation will continue with the highest available privilege.
 This operation will happen on the secure desktop.

+_It is a good practice to set the consent behavior for an admin to 1._